redhajuanda/kuysor/README.md

 ### Limitation
 - Kuysor currently only supports MySQL dialect
 - It requires that the ordering is based on at least one unique column or a combination of columns that are unique.
-- Each column in the sort must be included in the SELECT statement, and the column name must be matched.
-As it uses the result of the column to generate the next and previous cursor.
+- Each column in the sort must be included in the SELECT statement, and the column names must match exactly.
+This is because Kuysor uses the column values to generate the next and previous cursors.
 - Only one nullable column is allowed in the sort, due to complexity of the query, it will beat the purpose of using cursor pagination in the first place.
 - You need to handle indexing properly to make the query efficient.